bmolnar91/workbook/module_web_with_python.md

 A transaction is a unit of work that you want to treat as "a whole".
 It has to either happen in full or not at all.

-A classical example is transferring money from one bank account to another.
+A classical example is **transferring money** from one bank account to another.
 To do that you have first to withdraw the amount from the source account, and then deposit it to the destination account.
 The operation has to succeed in full.
 If you stop halfway, the money will be lost.

 In modern databases transactions also do some other things - like ensure that you can't access data that another person has written halfway.
 But the basic idea is the same - transactions are there to ensure, that no matter what happens, the data you work with will be in a sensible state.

 A transaction, in the context of a database, is a logical unit that is independently executed for data retrieval or updates.
-In relational databases, database transactions must be atomic, consistent, isolated and durable--summarized as the **ACID** acronym.
+In relational databases, **database transactions must be** atomic, consistent, isolated and durable--summarized as the **ACID** acronym.

-- Atomicity:
+- **Atomicity**:
   A transaction must be fully complete, saved (committed) or completely undone (rolled back).
 A sale in a retail store database illustrates a scenario which explains atomicity, e.g., the sale consists of an inventory reduction and a record of incoming cash.
-Both either happen together or do not happen - it's all or nothing.
+Both either happen together or do not happen - it's **all or nothing**.
-- Consistency:
+- **Consistency**:
   The transaction must be fully compliant with the state of the database as it was prior to the transaction.
-In other words, the transaction cannot break the database's constraints.
+In other words, the **transaction cannot break the database's constraints**.
 For example, if a database table's Phone Number column can only contain numerals, then consistency dictates that any transaction attempting to enter an alphabetical letter may not commit.
-- Isolation:
+- **Isolation**:
-  Transaction data must not be available to other transactions until the original transaction is committed or rolled back.
+  **Transaction data must not be available to other transactions** until the original transaction is committed or rolled back.
-- Durability:
+- **Durability**:
-  Transaction data changes must be available, even in the event of database failure.
+  Durability guarantees that transactions that have committed will survive permanently.
+For example, if a flight booking reports that a seat has successfully been booked, then the seat will remain booked even if the **system crashes**.
+Durability can be achieved by flushing the transaction's log records to non-volatile storage (NVM) before acknowledging commitment.

 #### What kind of database relations do you know?
 How to define them?

-One-to-One:
+**One-to-One**:

 - A row in table "A" can have only one matching row in table "B", and vice versa.

-One-to-Many (or Many-to-One):
+**One-to-Many** (or Many-to-One):

 - This is the most common relationship type.
 - A row in table "A" can have many matching rows in table "B", but a row in table "B" can have only one matching row in table "A".

-Many-to-Many:
+**Many-to-Many**:

 - In a many-to-many relationship, a row in table "A" can have many matching rows in table "B", and vice versa.